Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Monte Carlo Simulations

 \subsection{Latent Item Ambiguity}

-Real evaluation items are not all alike.
-Some are clear-cut and produce stable scores across prompts, judges, and runs; others are inherently ambiguous and provoke disagreement on every dimension.
-Sections~\ref{si:additivity} and~\ref{si:dstudy_validation} tested two such patterns in isolation (additivity violations and correlated random effects).
-This simulation tests whether TEE survives when ambiguity drives both at once.
+This simulation builds an even harsher misspecification: per-item variance heterogeneity driven by a latent ambiguity score, combined with a sparse 3-way interaction concentrated in the ambiguous tail.
+The motivating concern is that earlier robustness simulations addressed additivity violations (Section~\ref{si:additivity}) and correlated random effects (Section~\ref{si:dstudy_validation}) in isolation.
+When both arise jointly from the same latent property of the item, do D-study projections still reflect the truth?

-Each item draws a latent ambiguity score $z_i \sim N(0, 1)$, with higher $z_i$ meaning a more ambiguous item.
-The DGP scales that item's item$\times$prompt and item$\times$judge interaction variances by $1 + \gamma z_i^2$, so ambiguous items react more to prompt and judge variation than unambiguous ones do.
-Items in the upper tail ($z_i > 1$, about 16\% of items) additionally receive a 3-way item$\times$prompt$\times$judge interaction drawn from $N(0, 0.01)$, capturing the case where prompt and judge effects do not just add but interact unpredictably for the most ambiguous items.
-The parameter $\gamma$ controls how strongly ambiguity drives this heterogeneity, with $\gamma = 0$ recovering the correctly specified baseline (no item heterogeneity) and $\gamma = 2$ tripling the interaction variance for items one standard deviation above the mean.
+The DGP draws a per-item ambiguity score $z_i \sim N(0, 1)$ and scales that item's item$\times$prompt and item$\times$judge variances by $1 + \gamma z_i^2$.
+Higher-$z_i$ items therefore swing more under prompt and judge variation.
+Items with $z_i > 1$ (roughly 16\% of the population) additionally carry a 3-way item$\times$prompt$\times$judge interaction with variance $0.01$, so prompt and judge effects compound nonadditively for the most ambiguous items.
+We sweep $\gamma$ over $\{0, 0.5, 1, 2\}$.
+The endpoints anchor the experiment: $\gamma = 0$ is correct specification, $\gamma = 2$ triples interaction variance one SD above the mean.

-The simulation uses a small factorial design with $N = 30$ items across $C = 5$ categories, $V = 3$ prompt variants, $H = 2$ temperatures, $M = 3$ judges, and $R = 3$ replications, for 1,620 observations per fit.
-The TEE fitting model includes all two-way interactions; the 3-way interaction and the ambiguity-driven heterogeneity stay unmodeled, so the fit must recover sensible answers despite missing structure.
+We sample a small factorial of $N = 30$ items across $C = 5$ categories, $V = 3$ prompts, $H = 2$ temperatures, $M = 3$ judges, and $R = 3$ replications, totaling 1,620 cells per fit.
+The TEE specification carries the two-way interactions only; the 3-way interaction and the latent heterogeneity remain outside the model.

-TEE survives the test cleanly.
-Across all four $\gamma$ levels, CI coverage stays at 89 - 91\% (near nominal given the small $N = 30$ design), the maximum bias on any individual variance component stays below 9\%, and D-study intervention rankings are perfectly preserved (Spearman $\rho = 1.0$) across all 1,000 simulations.
-Table~\ref{tab:latent_ambiguity} gives the breakdown by $\gamma$.
-Even when ambiguity drives heterogeneity, the TEE model still correctly identifies which interventions reduce variance most.
+CI coverage holds at 89 - 91\% across all four $\gamma$ settings, against the 95\% nominal under such a small $N$.
+The worst component-level relative bias is below 9\% and D-study intervention rankings agree perfectly with the truth (Spearman $\rho = 1.0$) across 1{,}000 simulations per setting.
+Breakdown by $\gamma$ in Table~\ref{tab:latent_ambiguity}.